-- 1. Demonstrate radian measure as the ratio of the arc length subtended by a central angle to the length of the radius of the unit circle. - a.
+1. Demonstrate Understand radian measure as the ratio of an angle as the length of the arc length on the unit circle subtended by a central the angle to the length of the radius of the unit circle.

+a.
 Use radian measure to solve problems.

-Example: You live in New Meadows, Idaho, which is located on the 45^{th} parallel (45° North latitude).
+4. Example: You live in New Meadows, Idaho, which is located on the 45^{th} parallel (45° North latitude).
 Approximately how far will you drive, in miles, to attend the Calgary Stampede?
 Calgary is located at 51° N latitude, almost due North of New Meadows.
 (Use r = 3960 miles for the radius of the Earth.)

-- 2. Explain how the unit circle in the coordinate plane enables the extension of trigonometric functions to all real numbers, interpreted as radian measures of angles traversed counterclockwise around the unit circle. - 3. (+) Use special triangles to determine geometrically the values of sine, cosine, tangent for $\frac{\pi}{3}$, $\frac{\pi}{4}$, and $\frac{\pi}{6}$, and use the unit circle to express the values of sine, cosine, and tangent for πx , $\pi + x$, and $2\pi x$ in terms of their values for x, where x is any real number. - 4. (+) Use the unit circle to explain symmetry (odd and even) and periodicity of trigonometric functions.
+- 2. Explain how the unit circle in the coordinate plane enables the extension of trigonometric functions to all real numbers, interpreted as radian measures of angles traversed counterclockwise around the unit circle. - 3. (+) Use special triangles to determine geometrically the values of sine, cosine, tangent for $\pi/3$, $\pi/4$ and $\pi/6$, and use the unit circle to express the values of sine, cosine, and tangent for $\pi-x$, $\pi+x$, and $2\pi-x$ in terms of their values for x, where x is any real number. - 4. (+) Use the unit circle to explain symmetry (odd and even) and periodicity of trigonometric functions.